tracypham1/InCollege/README.md

 –The scrum master will then use Git to commit that day's code
 -Eventually: The code will be tagged with the current date: 20xxxx.
 –Eventually: Everyone will create a new branch in Git for the week's work.
 The branch will be named COP402020xxxx where xxxx is the month/date.

+Submit before Monday deadlines:
+-A Jira burndown report for the sprint
+–The complete updated code
+-The Git labeled commit graph output
+–The pytests with an indication of what new tests have been created this week